 Both of these types of sharing are supported by research data management practices such as Organising and describing data, Keeping data safe and Archival and preservation, but require additional tools as well.

 Transfers of large volumes of data between the College and external sites, as well as sharing project data with third parties, is available via Globus.

 More research support services from ICT

-If using third-party collaboration tools, Protect College personal information., see
+If using third-party collaboration tools, Sharing sensitive data., see

 At a minimum, College and the research councils expect data underlying published results to be made available.
 You can either do this directly (if you have the right to share the data yourself) or indicate where readers can obtain the data for themselves.